apache/eventmesh-site/versioned_docs/version-v2.0.0/quickstart/getting-started.md

 [`eventmesh-client-guide.md`](../feature/client-java.md).

 > Capability maturity levels (GA / Beta / Experimental / Legacy) are defined in the
-> [capability status table](https://github.com/apache/eventmesh#capability-status) in the main README.
+> [capability status table](../../README.md#capability-status) in the main README.

 ---

 ## 1. Prerequisites

 - JDK 21+ (Temurin recommended)
-- Docker (for the container path), or a local install of one storage backend:
+- Docker (for the container path - the default `memory` backend needs no broker), or a local install of one storage backend for production-like runs:
   - [Apache RocketMQ](https://rocketmq.apache.org) 4.x or 5.x, **or**
   - [Apache Kafka](https://kafka.apache.org) 2.8+ (3.x recommended)
 - (SDK only) Java 11+ application with `eventmesh-sdk-java` on the classpath